phoenix-blue/Zeversolar_HA_MQTT/README.md

 two unknown point:
 Status -> I think the status is nothing more than a value like the error codes. itv value -> unknown what this value is.

+This project will be closed because of the possibility to use the direct API connection to Zevercloud.